Automorphism groups of random substitution subshifts: The shuffle group

 for some other preimage $z \in X_\rsub$.

-Observe that $\vartheta(a)$ contains exactly one copy of each letter $0,1,2$ and so it follows by induction that $a_i = a_j$ for all $i,j \in \Z$.
+Observe that all inflation words contain exactly one copy of each letter $0,1,2$ and so it follows by induction that $a_i = a_j$ for all $i,j \in \Z$.
+Indeed, $a_ib_ic_i$ contains one of each letter as it is an inflation word, and so if $b_ic_ia_{i+1}$ is also an inflation word, then $a_{i+1}$ must be the same as $a_i$.
 However, this is impossible because if $a_0 = 0$ for instance, then this would imply that every realisation of $\vartheta(z_i)$ ends with $0$, which cannot be the case if $z_i = 2$ (and infinitely many of the $z_i$ are $2$).
 We reach similar contradictions if $a_0 = 1$ or $a_0 = 2$.
 It follows that the second decomposition cannot exist and so $x$ has a unique substitutive preimage.
 Hence, $\rsub$ is recognisable.